DIAGNijmegen/website-content/content/pages/projects/lymphocyte_multimodality.md

 ## Solution

-In this project, we developed an approach for making AI models for automated quantification in digital pathology applicable across three domains: standard immunohistochemistry in bright-field microscopy, immunohistochemistry using different chromogens, and multiplex immunofluorescence.
+In this project, we developed an approach for making AI models for automated quantification in digital pathology applicable across two domains: standard immunohistochemistry in bright-field microscopy using different chromogens, and multiplex immunofluorescence.

 ## Approach